Blog

 December 29, 2020

 Despite their natural affinity, the statistical and mechanistic traditions of scientific modeling are often poorly integrated.
-I review a textbook on biostatistics that takes dynamical and mechanistic models seriously.
-Read more
+I review a textbook, Dynamical Biostatistical Models, that takes dynamical and mechanistic models seriously.

 Classic style and mathematical writing